jbradleybriggs/FolderScanner/README.md

 # FolderScanner
-Recursively scan the contents of a folder based on certain file types.
+Scan the contents of a folder, filtering on certain file types.
+The scan can be done both asynchronously and synchronously; the asynchronous version is recommended since recursively reading the contents of a folder and all its sub folders etc. can cause a major code block if done synchronously.

+# Installation
+Install the module using npm: `npm install @drama_llama/folderscanner --save`

 # Useage
 ```js